-The public Preliminary Draft Housing Element was made available on the City's website on May 21, 2020 and via a June 3, 2020n email to stakeholders and survey participants.
-A public notice, a press release, and emails to persons that have requested to be on the Housing Element Update contact list as well as all of the stakeholders contacted for the stakeholders survey was circulated on May 22, 2020, identifying the availability of the Preliminary 6th Cycle Housing Element, summarizing key findings, and identifying how and where to comment on the Draft Housing Element, including via email, mailed letter, phone call to City staff, or through the planned hearing.
-The Preliminary 6th Cycle Housing Element was made ill be made available for a 30 day public review period from May 22 through June 2230, 2020.
+The public Preliminary Draft Housing Element was made available on the City's website on May 21, 2020 and via a June 3, 2020 email to stakeholders and survey participants.
+A public notice, a press release, and emails to persons that have requested to be on the Housing Element Update contact list as well as all of the stakeholders contacted for the stakeholders survey was circulated identifying the availability of the Preliminary 6th Cycle Housing Element, summarizing key findings, and identifying how and where to comment on the Draft Housing Element, including via email, mailed letter, phone call to City staff, or through the planned hearing.
+The Preliminary 6th Cycle Housing Element was made available for public review from May 22 through June 30, 2020.
 In addition, opportunities to comment are provided at the Planning Commission and City Council hearings as described below.

-The Planning Commission will hold a public hearing to review the 6th Cycle Housing Element, receive and consider public input, and consider a recommendation to the City Council ion June 10, 2020.
+The Planning Commission will hold a public hearing to review the 6th Cycle Housing Element, receive and consider public input, and consider a recommendation to the City Council on June 10, 2020.
 The City Council will then hold a public hearing on July 7, 2020 to consider the Planning Commission's recommendation, review the 6th Cycle Housing Element, receive and consider public input, and consider adoption of the Housing Element.